The Middleburgh Central School District operates under transportation guidelines approved by the Board of Education.

 - ONE alternate location.

-Any students requiring transportation to an alternate location must complete the linked form and return it to the Transportation Department before August 19 of the next school year.
+Any students requiring transportation to an alternate location must complete the Alternate Transportation/Emergency Closing/Parent Transport Form and return it to the Transportation Department before August 19 of the next school year.
 Any subsequent changes to the approved location will only be considered for permanent changes only.

-Student(s) who will not need district provided transportation please complete parent transport section on this form and return it to the Transportation Department before August 19 of the next school year.
+Student(s) who will not need district provided transportation please complete parent transport section on the Alternate Transportation/Emergency Closing/Parent Transport Form and return it to the Transportation Department before August 19 of the next school year.

 Transportation will not be provided to non-school activities such as, but not limited to: Girl Scouts, Boy Scouts, bowling, birthday parties, sleepovers, employment, or religious activities.